Cursor Hardening Guide

 - Audit AI usage and code generation for compliance

-- Manage third-party extension risks in AI-augmented workflows
+- Manage extension supply chain risks in AI-augmented workflows

 Table of Contents